River FAQ

 What is the minimum age for children?

-A child's first encounter with the water should not be a river trip.
 If your children are comfortable around water and are at least six (6) years old, we will provide a memorable trip for them.
 Children, as well as adults, must wear their life jackets at all times on the river.

 What about my camera and video camera?